 Some salons remain open on weekends and holidays, which requires nail technicians to work overtime to meet the client’s needs and preferences.

 As nail technicians work with chemical-enriched polish removers, they are susceptible to health risks when incorrectly used.
-To ensure safe working, they wear personal protective equipment, including gloves, dust masks, safety glasses, and aprons.
+They wear personal protective equipment to ensure safe working, including gloves, dust masks, safety glasses, and aprons.

 11. Where Do You Work As A Nail Technician?